CREATING AND MANAGING GOOGLE FORMS

 But is first name optional or a must.
-This lead us to the form validation.
+This leads us to form validation.
 Upon selecting the right answer format look at the bottom right for the ‘required’ option.

-To add next question like home town, city, address among others, simple click the ‘double mirror-like’ symbol next to the delete symbol.
+To add next question like home town, city, and address among others, simply click the ‘double mirror-like symbol next to the delete symbol.
 This will duplicate the first question for editing.

 - Region of residence